METROPOLIS | ANIME REVIEW & ANALYSIS

 Considering the lapse of time between the two Metropolises, it is not so surprising to notice some key differences in themes and topics.
 The totalitarian regime and biblical references in Lang's Metropolis are virtually absent in the anime version.

-In Rintaro’s Metropolis there is a hidden military presence, and an incident where Duke Red attempts to achieve coup d’état by declaring martial law.
-These sequences are undercurrents in the narrative, but they still bring to mind the military’s attempted coup d’état in Japan during WWII.
+In Rintaro's Metropolis, a hidden military presence exists, and an incident occurs where Duke Red attempts to stage a coup d’état by declaring martial law.
+These sequences are undercurrents in the narrative, but they still evoke the military's attempted coup d’état in Japan during World War II.

-The most evident difference between the two metropolises is the fact that humans are not portrayed as robots in anime Metropolis.
-Instead, the city is overflown with robots that have become an integral part of society.
+The most evident difference between the two metropolises is the fact that humans are not portrayed as robots in the anime Metropolis.
+Instead, the city is overrun with robots that have become an integral part of society.

-The design of the city and its social hierarchies, as well as the main characters is similar in both films.
-The narrative, cultural connotations and relations between the characters are very different.
+The design of the city and its social hierarchies, as well as the main characters, are similar in both films.
+The narrative, cultural connotations, and relations between the characters are very different.

 A key difference is the citizens' relation to technological advancement.
 Compared to Lang's film, modernity is no longer an issue in Rintaro's Metropolis.
 The anime's setting is a society where modernity was surpassed long ago.
 The fear of technology, however, is as present in Metropolis (2001) as it was in Metropolis (1927).